 The SWA has over 90 member companies - many are small family run businesses.
 We look after their interests alongside those of our bigger members.

 How old should the best Scotch Whisky be?

-UK and EU law insist that Scotch Whisky should be at least three years old.
-However, it is the practice of the trade to mature for substantially longer than the legal minimum.
+All Scotch Whisky must legally be at least three years old.
+However, many Scotch Whiskies will be matured for considerably longer than the legal minimum.

 What is the alcoholic strength of Scotch Whisky?

 When distilled it is usually reduced for filling into casks at a strength of 63.5% of alcohol by volume.
 By law the minimum bottling strength is 40% alcohol by volume.

 As it has to be at least 40%abv, does Scotch Whisky contain more units of alcohol than other drinks, like beer or wine?